2011 Purdue Boilermakers football team: Rice

+Southeast Missouri State

 In the first ever meeting between the Redhawks and the Boilermakers, the Boilermakers did not have much trouble as they were able to defeat the Redhawks 59–0.
 The Purdue offense came out with early struggles, as they punted on their first possession and lost an O.J.
 Ross fumble on their second.
 Their 3rd drive was better, as they got their scoring started with a 19-yard Carson Wiggs field goal.
 After that, the Boilermakers power run game took over as Akeem Shavers scored twice in the first quarter on runs of 8 and 1 yards, Ralph Bolden scored twice in the seconds quarter on runs of 1 and 6 yards, and Akeem Hunt had two more scores on runs of 13 and 3 yards in the 4th.
 The team also welcomed back Robert Marve, who was returning to action for the first time since the 4th game of 2010, when he left the game after tearing his ACL.
 Marve delivered a touchdown on his first drive as he threw a 5-yard score to Gary Bush.
 Antavian Edison also added a 15-yard touchdown run in the 3rd quarter, as the Purdue offense ran for 393 yards (A Danny Hope era high).